Best Hiking Shoes for Flat Feet

 Ideally, the ankle shaft should cover the ankle, stabilizing it and holding it in place.
 Construction from a hardy, non-bendable material is best.
 A quality lace-up system is also essential to provide extra hold at your preferred level of tightness.

 If your shoes are too tight, you’re going to feel more and more discomfort as your hike goes on.
 Flat feet tend to be wide feet, and shoes made for them usually cater for this.
-Make sure to measure your foot width correctly before buying!
+A good fit is essential when selecting a hiking shoe.
+If you pick a shoe that’s too tight, you will create more stress for your feet than they need.
+A loose shoe on the other will cause friction, and with all that movement and chaffing, you are likely to blister up.
+Now no-one wants that whilst they are hiking so make sure to measure your foot width correctly before buying!

 Hiking boots take more of a beating than everyday shoes.
 If they’re made with inferior materials, they’re not going to last long at all.
 Choose something made from a high-quality, durable material if you want a long-lasting shoe.